conda/ceps/cep-13.md

 - iron out some inconsistencies around multiple outputs (build vs. build/script and more)
 - remove any need for recursive parsing & solving
-- cater to needs for automation and dependency tree analysis via a determinstic format
+- cater to needs for automation and dependency tree analysis via a deterministic format

 ## Major differences with conda-build